SpinalHDL/SpinalDoc/spinal/core/types.md

 | False  | Create a Bool assigned with `false`| Bool |
 | Bool(value : Boolean) | Create a Bool assigned with a Scala Boolean | Bool |

-Using this type into Spinal yields:
+Using this type into SpinalHDL yields:

 ```scala
 val myBool = Bool()